Andy Baker (national security advisor): Department of State (2010–2023)

-United States Senate (2023-2025)
+National security advisor to JD Vance (2023-2025)

-Baker worked as JD Vance's national security advisor during his term as U.S. Senator from Ohio.
-During Baker's time as Vance's national security advisor, he dissuaded Vance from supporting military assistance to Ukraine.
-During a visit by pro-Ukraine constituents of then Senator Vance to his Washington office, Baker pushed pro-Russian talking points, blamed the Russian invasion of Ukraine on NATO expansion, and refused to fault Russia for its actions.
+In 2023, Ohio senator JD Vance named Baker as his national security advisor.
+As Vance's national security advisor, Baker dissuaded Vance from supporting military assistance to Ukraine.
+According to European Pravda, in a meeting of pro-Ukrainian constituents of Vance, Baker espoused pro-Russian talking points, blamed the Russian invasion of Ukraine on NATO expansion, and refused to fault Russia for its actions.